Ruby Princess told to leave Australian waters

 They will be isolated in their hotel rooms until their flight.

-The ship returned to Sydney after a New Zealand trip that included stops in several ports, including Dunedin and Akaroa.
+The ship returned to Sydney after a New Zealand trip that included stops in several ports, including Akaroa.

 NSW Police Commissioner Mick Fuller on Wednesday told reporters Australian Border Force Commissioner Michael Outram had written to cruise ship parent company Carnival Australia and directed the Ruby Princess to depart national waters on Thursday.